-There are three main areas to take into account when packing for your Baja surfing trip.
-They are travel essentials, surfing equipment, and other gear.
-It is also wise to note that you should try and pack light when you’re traveling to Baja.
-If you’re like a lot of other surfers, then you’ll want to experience a wide variety of surf spots.
-It is easy to do that when you aren’t lugging around a ton of stuff!
+There are three main things to think about when packing for your Baja surfing trip.
+They are travel essentials, obviously your board, wax, comb, rack keys, and wetsuits.
+Try and pack light when you’re traveling to Baja.
+If you’re like a lot of other surfers, then you’ll want to experience a wide variety of Baja surf spots.
+It is easy to do that when you aren’t lugging around too much.

-It is very simple to pack for a surfing trip to the Baja Peninsula.
+It is very simple to plan a Baja surf trip.
 The above lists and tips should give you a good idea of what to bring along for an enjoyable trip.
 Try to pack light, make sure that you don’t forget the essentials, and have one heck of a time!